 The beauty behind the fear

-I’m not sure where I stand when it comes to sharks and how the world views them nowadays.
-The world went from an era of blind fear for sharkas and is now slowly transitioning to just blind admiration but I wish everyone could hold on to a little bit of both with knowledge and respect.
-I love sharks and shark photography is my life.
-I respect them for the predators they are and if I told you I’m never afraid I would be lying because sharks are so cool and so beautiful but still very capable apex predators.
+It's hard to take a position on how sharks are viewed in the world, nowadays.
+The world went from an era of blind fear for sharks and is now slowly transitioning to just blind admiration, but I wish everyone could hold on to a little bit of both with knowledge and respect.
+I love sharks, and shark photography is my life.
+I respect them for the predators they are and if I told you I’m never nervous and cautious, I would be lying because sharks are so cool and so beautiful but still very capable apex predators.
 To coexist and be able to work in the water with sharks every day I had to learn to know when to get out of the water.
-Every look carries a message, every body movement and behavior holds a whole language.
+Every look carries a message, and every body movement and behavior holds a whole language.
 Learning how to read that language took me a long time but made me a more respectful diver and a better photographer and I’m honored to be able to share those moments with you.